18 Best Japanese Snacks You Will Never Have Enough Of!

 #16 Jagabee Potato Sticks

 To all the french fries lovers out there, what if we told you there are french fries that never go soggy?
-Well, they actually exist in the form of Jagabee potato sticks!
+Well, they exist in the form of Jagabee potato sticks!
 These addictive potato sticks are baked, not fried and always crunchy.
 Jagabee potato sticks include flavours such as original, buttery soy sauce and black pepper.
-It even comes in small resealable packs which makes it perfect for snacking on-the-go.
+It even comes in small resealable packs which makes it perfect for snacking on the go.

 #17 Spicy Rice Crackers and Peanuts